Waste & Recycling Collection

 Recycling

-Starting December 8, the City of Steinbach is implementing an automatic cart-based system to its residential curbside recycling collection services.
-Addresses that currently have curbside residential waste collection services provided will receive a recycling cart during the week before their new service begins.Each new cart has a unique registration number and will be assigned to a specific property.
+At the end of 2022, the City of Steinbach implemented an automatic cart-based system to its residential curbside recycling collection services.
+Addresses that have curbside residential waste collection services received a recycling cart.Each cart has a unique registration number and is assigned to a specific property.

 Other blue bins, even those previously provided by the City, will no longer be serviced beginning December 8, 2022.